 The Physical Monitoring Program began in 1972 on Barro Colorado Island (BCI) and included a full suite of meteorological and hydrological parameters.
 Initially the program collected data on physical parameters at two sites on BCI: one located in a clearing near several laboratory buildings and referred to as the "Clearing" or "El Claro", and a second site located inside a small catchment area named after the trail that passes through it - Lutz.
 Since then, the program has grown and currently ecompases eight automated weather stations (AWS) and an array remote ocean temperature sensors deployed in the Caribean and Pacific coasts of Panama.
-Additionally, the program has continued to record hydrological parameters and the original suite of manual meteorology measurements at BCI.
+In addition to the electronically collected data, manual meteorological and oceanographic data are collected at several sites.

 The following Google Earth file provides a list of all STRI and ACP physical monitoring locations.
 In addition, the file also includes the official Panamanian Population Center database.